Users

 3. In the Edit User dialog, activate Advanced Mode.

-Activating the Advanced Mode of the Edit User dialog.
+Activating Advanced Mode in Edit User dialog

 1. To remove a permission, click its Remove button in the Action column of the permissions list.